 Healthcare Services is one of the fastest growing needs and industries in the United States, and Palestine is uniquely positioned to provide both high quality patient care and support for related businesses and entrepreneurial thinking.

 Serving 100,000 people every year, the Palestine Regional Medical Center and Palestine Regional Rehabilitation Hospital is renowned for providing advanced diagnostic, therapeutic and rehabilitative services.
 Employing over 500 people, including 80 physicians representing 28 different specialties, these facilities feed and draw from auxiliary doctors and dentists offices and assisted living centers.
 And the workforce and demand exists for the expansion of diagnostic laboratories, outpatients care centers and other related services.

 Hotels and Tourism

 Located in the temperate Piney Woods of East Texas, where beautiful, blooming dogwoods draw visitors from all over the region, Palestine embodies the sort of small-town charm travelers are seeking in our increasingly hectic world.

-Tourist can take in the 27 sites on the National Register of Historic Places and over 1800 historic sites throughout Anderson County (MR) including the Texas State Railroad, the Museum for East Texas Culture, and the Texas Theater before putting up their feet at one of the area’s Victorian bed & breakfasts or modern hotels.
+Tourists can take in the 27 sites on the National Register of Historic Places and over 1800 historic sites throughout Anderson County (MR) including the Texas State Railroad, the Museum for East Texas Culture, and the Texas Theatre before putting up their feet at one of the area’s Victorian bed & breakfasts or modern hotels.
 The nationally accredited Main Street District, which covers 44 blocks, features diverse dining options, modern boutiques, antique stores, and quaint cafes and bakeries.

 City leaders are committed to maintaining Palestine’s appeal and recently began an ambitious promotional campaign to emphasize its unique landscape and architecture.
 Those interested in the hotel and tourism industries will find a hospitable environment for investment and development.